Hey everybody, and welcome back to PT Pioneer.

 Before you become a personal trainer in Detroit, I’d like you to consider Michigan’s fitness profile.

-This will give us an initial idea of what size and level of activity the local fitness market currently operate at.
+This will give us an initial idea of the size and level of activity the local fitness market currently operates.

 For this, I’ve used data gathered from exercise.com.
-The two principal statistics I’ll be looking at are obesity and top gyms availability.
+The two principal statistics I’ll examine are obesity and top gym availability.

 Obesity data shows us how healthy the population is.
 It’s one of the best indicators of how well a population has adapted to health and fitness lifestyle protocols.